dlucian/invoicer/README.md

 Invoicing API + Bootstrap Client

+> :warning: **This repository is no longer maintained.** Please look for alternatives.

 ## Description

 Invoicing tool designed to create invoices for customers world-wide, using a foreign, widely-used currency such as USD, all while taking into account the bureaucracy in the country of residence (domestic), with its local currency.